kutfejbela/kbcm.net-cm-manager/README.md

 # kbcm.net-cm-manager
 kbcom.net Central Management: Manager

+Programing:
+- Only in Bash: because most of Linux Adminstrators know this Language
+- Variables begin with: CONFIG_, SHELL_, GLOBAL_ and LOCAL_

 Features:
 - Purge, install packages and activate triggers
 - Stop, start services and activate triggers